-Flocks of birds, shoals of fish, colonies of ants, various types of vegetation – nature knows how to combine simple small components to large systems with amazing capabilities.
-In contrast to technical systems, natural systems are distributed and self-organizing.
-They are very tolerant on losing one or more components.
-Lakeside Labs aims at getting the concept of self-organization integrated into technical systems.
+Flocks of birds, shoals of fish, colonies of ants – nature knows how to combine hundreds or thousands of components to large networked systems with amazing capabilities.
+This serves as inspiration for technical systems that need to work in a self-organized way in dynamic environments.
+Natural systems are often resilient on losing one or more members, their coordination scales for a wide range of different system sizes, and they are able to adapt their behavior even in case of unpredicted incidents.
+Lakeside Labs aims at getting the concept of self-organization integrated into mobile robotics and other cyber-physical systems.

-Though we can list numerous natural and social examples of self-organization, there is no straightforward method for designing and testing how microscopic rules influence macroscopic behavior in an artificial self-organizing system.
-“It is very difficult to predict how changing a certain parameter will effect the whole system,” states Wilfried Elmenreich.
-In order to solve this problem, the team experiments with biologically inspired methods, such as evolutionary computation.
+Though we can list numerous examples of self-organization in nature and society, there is no straightforward method for designing and testing how microscopic rules influence the macroscopic behavior of an artificial system.
+In order to solve this problem, the team experiments with biologically-inspired methods, such as swarm intelligence, evolutionary computation, and coupled oscillators.

 Evolution as a tool to design self-organizing systems